Myths about RV insulation

 This post may contain affiliate links.

-This article about RV insulation was written for rvinspiration.com by RV manufacturing expert Ross “The RV Engineer”.
+This article about RV insulation was written for RVinspiration.com by RV manufacturing expert Ross “The RV Engineer”.
 RV engineer by day, blogger by night, and grumpy coffee-drinker by morning, Ross “The RV Engineer” helps RV owners demystify the inner workings of modern RVs and campers.
-For analysis and answers of camper tech talk and RV tips, check out his website, AskTheRVEngineer.com.
+For analysis and answers to camper tech talk and RV tips, check out his website, AskTheRVEngineer.com.

 There’s this vein above my temple that throbs every time Joe the RV Salesman rehearses one of these five myths about RV insulation.
 These falsehoods just won’t die, and unfortunately, even some RV manufacturers seem to believe them!